 Tips on how to perform the bird dog exercise correctly

 You can start with the arms-only workout or the donkey kicks until you master them before moving on to the arm and leg combination.
 You can do this for a couple of weeks first.
-This will enable you to work at the strength level that you are comfortable with.
+Also, this will enable you to work at the strength level you are comfortable with.

-To see noticeable results, combine workouts with proper nutrition and rest in your program.
+Combine workouts with proper nutrition and rest to see noticeable results.
 Consider resting for 1-2 days between workouts sessions.
-This allows your muscles sufficient time to recover.
+Thus, this allows your muscles sufficient time to recover.

-Conclusion of how to perform the bird dog exercise correctly and safely
+The last word on how to perform the bird dog exercise correctly

-You can do the bird dog exercise anywhere, as you do not need a lot of space.
+You can exercise the bird dog anywhere, as you need little space.
 You also do not need any special equipment.
 Physical therapists and athlete trainers often recommend and use this workout.